k98kurz/sqloquent/readme.md

 The primary features are the `SqlQueryBuilder` and `SqlModel` base classes (or `AsyncSqlQueryBuilder` and `AsyncSqlModel` for use with asyncio).
-The `SqlQueryBuilder` uses a monad pattern to build and execute a query from various clauses.
+The `SqlQueryBuilder` uses a builder pattern to build and execute a query from various clauses.
 The `SqlModel` handles encoding, persisting, reading, and decoding models that correspond to rows.
 The query builder can be used without a model, in which case a dynamic model will be created.
 Any grouping will result in `get` returning `Row`s, and joining will result in `get` returning `JoinedModel`s.

 ```python
 from sqloquent import SqlQueryBuilder